yale-nova/weave/experiments/ReprodcutionReadme.md

 Weave accomplishes this by patching Spark to use a modified `CoarseGrainedExecutor`, which calls a wrapper script: [`$SPARK_HOME/bin/executor-class`](http://weave.eastus.cloudapp.azure.com:5555/config_snapshot/).
 This script also adapts the JVM heap settings to respect SGX memory boundaries.
 You can inspect the implementation in our repository or directly on the provisioned VMs.

-> **Note:** Some systems may flag logs due to their file naming format.
-They are safe to open—use a text editor like Vim for best results.

 > **Note:** Some systems may flag these logs due to their file naming format.
 They are safe to open—use a text editor like Vim for best results.